-1929: Betjeman becomes private secretary to the politician Sir Horace Plunkett, but is dismissed after only two months becomes a school teacher at Heddon Court, East Barnet in London looking after the cricket team.
+1929: Betjeman becomes private secretary to the politician Sir Horace Plunkett, but is dismissed after only two months and becomes a school teacher at Heddon Court, East Barnet in London looking after the cricket team.

-1930: John Betjeman begins work at the “Architectural Review” magazine and helps promote modern styles by Le Corbusier and Charles Rennie Mackintosh.
-Wrote “Death in Leamington” for the London Mercury.
+1930: Betjeman begins work at the “Architectural Review” magazine and helps promote modern styles by Le Corbusier and Charles Rennie Mackintosh. he writes “Death in Leamington” for the London Mercury.

 1931: He gets engaged to Camilla Sykes but then falls in love with Pamela Mitford and Penelope Chetwode.
 Edward James prints his work “Mount Zion” privately.

-1932: Works on his ideas for the Shell Guide to England series.
+1932: He works on his ideas for the Shell Guide to England series.

-1934: Bejeman edits the first Shell Guide, “Cornwall Illustrated”.
+1934: Betjeman edits the first Shell Guide, “Cornwall Illustrated”.
 He becomes film critic for the London newspaper the “Evening Standard”, but is dismissed after only a few months due to his “enthusiastic reviews”.

 1936: He edits the Shell Guide.
 “Devon”.

 1937: “Continual Dew” his second Collection of Poetry is published by John Murray.
 Birth of his son Paul.
 He acts as a churchwarden at Uffington, then in Berkshire (now Oxfordshire) where he lived.

 1939: He works for the Films Division of the Ministry of Information at the start of the Second World War.

 1940: Publication of “New Lights and Chancels”.